 You can, but no one will thank you for it.
 It's estimated that around half of Hong Kongers can speak Mandarin, but this is due to the necessity of doing business with China.
-90% of Hong Kongers still use Cantonese as their first language and there is some resentment at attempts by the Chinese government to push Mandarin.
+Around 90% percent of Hong Kongers still use Cantonese as their first language and there is some resentment at attempts by the Chinese government to push Mandarin.

 If you are a non-native speaker, Hong Kongers will certainly prefer to speak to you in English than in Mandarin.
 The advice above is largely true in Macau as well, although locals there are a little less sensitive to speaking Mandarin.